Generations of Cruise Passengers

 Source: CLIA (2024).
 2024 State of the Cruise Industry Report.
 Washington DC: CLIA.

-After the experience of their first cruise, the vast majority of passengers of all generations are expressing an interest in cruising again.
+After their first cruise, the vast majority of passengers of all generations are expressing an interest in cruising again.
 For Generation Z, this percentage stands at 74%; for millennials, it is 81%.
-A 84% of Gen X and an equal percentage of Baby Boomers intend to cruise again.
-These shares are particularly significant for the growth of an industry that counts a lot on repeaters (i.e., cruise passengers who have already cruised and decided to cruise again): 12% of cruise travelers cruise twice a year; 10% of cruise travelers take three to five cruises a year.
+84% of Gen X and Baby Boomers intend to cruise again.
+These shares are particularly significant for the growth of an industry that relies heavily on repeat customers (i.e., cruise passengers who have already cruised and decided to cruise again): 12% of cruise travelers take two or more cruises a year; 10% take three to five cruises a year.